LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 List of Commands and Options
 *********************************

-This section provides an overview of the available commands and their respective options in the Atriumdb CLI.
+This section provides an overview of the available commands and their respective options in the AtriumDB CLI.

 AtriumDB Command
 ================